Determine languages

 - If the query string parameter

-- Get a list of all available content languages, enabled or not, (
+- Get a list of available content languages (

 LanguageBranch.List()

-) and pick the first language from the preferred list that has an exact match in the content language list. - If no match found in the previous step, use the first candidate match(*).
+), enabled or not, and pick the first language from the preferred list that has an exact match in the content language list. - Use the first candidate match if the previous step does not find a match(*).

-- If no candidate match found, use the first language returned by the list of available and enabled content languages.
+- If it does not find a candidate match, use the first language from the available and enabled content languages list.

 Modify

-The selection algorithm outlined above is implemented in ContentLanguage.DefaultContentLanguage
+CMS implements the selection algorithm outlined above in ContentLanguage.DefaultContentLanguage

-and can be overridden by inheriting from ContentLanguage
+.
+You can override it by inheriting it from ContentLanguage

-and assigning an instance of the new class to the static property Instance on ContentLanguage
+and assigning an instance of the class to the static property Instance on ContentLanguage

 .

-After that, the preferred content language is determined, and there is another step that uses the preferred content language to determine the actual language to display.
-If the current content does not exist for the preferred content language, a language fallback process is started.
+After that, the preferred content language is determined, and another step uses the preferred content language to determine the actual language to display.
+If the current content does not exist in the preferred content language, a language fallback process is started.
 For pages, this is defined by the page language settings in the edit view.

 See Globalization scenarios for information about language-specific content settings in CMS.